m-riana/m-riana/README.md

 # 😊 About Me:
 Hi, I'm Mariana!
-I'm a Data Science student with a background in business, particularly growth marketing.<br><br>
+I'm a Data Science student with a background in business.

+<br><br>

 ## 💻 Socials: